- The first phase of construction, to remove the tank farm pier, began in late June. View the latest construction alert to learn more.

 - Pier demolition is expected to begin in August.

 - The work area around the tank farm pier will be closed to the public during construction.
 Recreational users, including divers, swimmers, and boaters are advised to use caution.

-- Please continue to check the project website for updates as construction progresses.
+- Please continue to check the project website or subscribe to our email listerv for updates as construction progresses.

 In June 2013, Washington State Ferries (WSF) and the Federal Transit Administration (FTA) released the Final Environmental Impact Statement (EIS) for the Mukilteo Multimodal Project.
 The Selected Alternative (pdf 1.3 MB), known as a modified Elliot Point 2, relocates the ferry terminal one-third of a mile east of the existing terminal.
 View the latest project fact sheet (pdf 1.1 MB) to learn more.

 The Mukilteo/Clinton ferry route is part of State Route (SR) 525, the major transportation corridor connecting Whidbey Island to the Seattle-Everett metropolitan area.
 It is WSF’s busiest route for vehicle traffic and has the second highest annual ridership.
 During the afternoon peak commute period, walk on ridership is expected to increase 124 percent (2010-2040).

 The Mukilteo terminal has not had significant improvements since the early 1980s and components of the facility are aging and do not meet current seismic standards.
 The current terminal layout makes it difficult for passengers to get in and out of the terminal and contributes to traffic congestion, safety concerns and conflicts between vehicle and pedestrian traffic.
 The new terminal will improve operations and multimodal connections and safety.